City of Ontario Artist Microgrant FAQ

 -

-A public activation is any creative experience that invites community participation or engagement, such as a workshop, performance, live demo, temporary installation, cultural storytelling event, or community centered pop up.
-If the public can attend or take part, it qualifies.
+A public activation is any creative experience that invites community participation or engagement.
+This may include a workshop or class, a live demonstration or performance, temporary art installation in a public space, cultural storytelling event, a pop-up or interactive activation, etc. If the public can attend or take part, it is eligible.

 -